huy75/huy75/README.md

 ### Hi there 👋

-As a graduate of HolbertonSchool, I'm currently extending my knowledge with DataScientest to be a cloud data engineer.
+As a graduate of HolbertonSchool, I've extended my knowledge with data engineering skills.

 After a fulfilled experience in B-to-B marketing in the telecommunications sector, I wish to return to my initial training in computer science.